HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Human Subject Studies

 \subsection{Results}

 Participants were recruited from across the University of Colorado Boulder student body, as well as members of the local community.
 All 36 subjects were between the ages of 18-65 and reported 20/20 or correctible to 20/20 vision.
-While some subjects were professional UAS operators involved in surveying or search and rescue capacities, others came from a background with no UAS, aviation, or operational experience.
-There was also a range of experience with decision making algorithms as 42\% of subjects reported no subject matter background and 25\% reported high levels of familiarity.
-21 of the subjects reqported their gender as male, 14 as female and one as agender.
-As a baseline metric of performance, the simulation was run without an active user ($n=40$).
+While two subjects were professional UAS operators involved in surveying, and three subjects were active in search and rescue capacities, others came from a background with no UAS, aviation, or operational experience.
+There was also a range of experience with decision making algorithms as 15 (42\%) of subjects reported no subject matter background and 9 (25\%) reported high levels of familiarity.
+As a baseline metric of performance, the simulation was run without an active user for $n=40$ trials.